hylo-lang/specification/spec.md

     3. When an alignment is larger than another it represents a stricter alignment.

-### Sinkability

-1. An object is said to escape if it is passed as argument to a `sink` parameter, returned from a function, or assigned to a mutable, sink, or member binding.

-2. Objects of type `[let A]` or `[inout A]`, closures that capture projections, and objects initialized with an unsinkable object are said to be *unsinkable*.
-An unsinkable object may not escape unless the escape is caused by a bound call to any of its sink methods.

-3. (Example)

-    ```val
-    type Wrapper<A> { var wrapped: A }

-    fun main() {
-      let w = 2
-      let x = Wrapper(wrapped: w.copy()) // the value of 'x' is sinkable
-      let y = Wrapper(wrapped: [let w])  // the value of 'y' is unsinkable
-      let z = Wrapper(wrapped: y)        // the value of 'z' is unsinkable
-    }
-    ```

 ### Escapability

-1. A sinkable object evaluated by a non-consuming expression is escapable at a given program point if it is not projected by any other object at that program point.
+1. An object is *sinkable* if its type conforms to the `Sinkable` trait.
+An object that is not sinkable is `unsinkable`.

+2. An object is said to escape if it is passed as argument to a `sink` parameter, returned from a function, or assigned to a mutable or member binding.

+[Note for Dim: when the object is passed to sink, it gets unbound right before being passed] [Note for Dim: define escapability in terms of bindings rather than projections]

-2. A sinkable object bound to a binding is escapable at a given program point if it is not projected by any other object at that program point.
+3. A sinkable object may escape at a given program point if it is not bound after that program point.
+An unsinkable object may never escape.

 3. (Example)

     ```val
     fun print_and_return_forty_two() -> Int {
-      let x = 42 // the value of 'x' is escapable here
+      let x = 42 // 'x' is escapable here
-      let y = x  // the value of 'x' is not escapable here
+      let y = x  // 'x' is not escapable here
-      print(y)   // the value of 'x' is escapable afterward
+      print(y)   // 'x' is escapable afterward
-      return x   // the value of 'x' escapes here
+      return x   // 'x' escapes here
     }
     ```

-4. An escapable object may be consumed.

 ## Projections

+[Note for Dim: properties and subscripts are projections]

 1. A projection exposes an object.

+2. The value of a projection is the object exposed by that projection.
+A projection has the type of its value.

-2. An object `o1` projects an object `o2` if and only if:
+3. A projection `p` projects an object `o` if:

-    1. `o1` is a projection of `o2` or one of the sub-objects of `o2`; or
+    1. `p` is a projection of `o` or one of its sub-objects; or

-    2. a sub-object of `o1` projects `o2`.
+    2. a sub-object of the object projected by `p` captures a projection of `o`.

-3. When an object `o1` projects an object `o2`, `o2` is said to be projected by `o1`.
+4. When a projection `p` projects an object `o`, `o` is said to be projected by `p`.
 [Note: Copying creates a new object that is not a projection.]

-4. (Example)
+5. (Example)

     ```val
     type A { fun zero: Int { 0 } }